-- The chuck roast is ready to serve.
+- Serve Roast: The chuck roast is ready to serve.
 It will fall apart as you try to remove it from the pot.
 I usually serve it straight from the pot, pulling pieces of meat off the roast using my metal tongs.
-I’ll then scoop out some of the juice and serve in a small ramekin for dipping.
+I’ll then scoop out some of the juice (au jus) with a ladle and serve it in a small ramekin for dipping.

-- Cut each loaf of french bread into 3 to 4 sections, butter each side and toast on a skillet.
+- Toast Bread: Cut each loaf of french bread into 2 to 4 sections (depending on length), butter each side and toast on a skillet.

-- Place two slices of provolone cheese on the bread and serve the roast over the top of the cheese.
+- Add Cheese & Roast: Place two slices of provolone cheese on the bread and serve the roast over the top of the cheese.

 - Enjoy the best French Dip sandwiches ever!